krishnan-mani/acCRRedit/HOW-TO.md

 - Using the CloudFormation templates, you can provision the following:
   - A bucket (say, in AWS region 'ap-northeast-1' aka Tokyo) that will be the 'destination' in S3-CRR
   - Another bucket (say, in AWS region 'ap-south-1' aka Mumbai) that will be the 'source' in S3-CRR
-  - A stack consisting of a short-lived fleet of EC2 instances that generate and put a number of "large" files into the source bucket
+  - A stack (intended to be short-lived) consisting of a fleet of EC2 spot instances that generate and put a number of "large" files into the source bucket

 - There are good reasons why these are separate stacks (and templates), and must be provisioned in a specific order:
   - The bucket to replicate to (aka 'destination') will be provisioned first in some AWS region (the first stack), say "ap-northeast-1".